FACTBOX - Key political risks to watch in Pakistan

 New prime minister Raja Pervez Ashraf is already coming under similar pressure from the Supreme Court as did Gilani.
 He has been ordered to re-open cases against Zardari or face the threat of disqualification, a move which would further discredit a widely scorned government.

-In another twist in the ongoing confrontation between the government and the judiciary, at the start of August the Supreme Court threw out a hastily-passed law designed to protect the prime minister from contempt charges, and save Ashraf from the same end as Gilani.
+In the latest twist of the ongoing confrontation between the government and the judiciary, at the start of August the Supreme Court threw out a hastily-passed law designed to protect the prime minister from contempt charges, and save Ashraf from the same end as Gilani.

 Chief Justice Iftikhar Chaudhry has won notoriety by taking on senior politicians, and while the stability of the government has been called into question by the recent changes in personnel, for ordinary Pakistanis, the latest ructions have only deepened frustrations with their everyday hardships.